What is Sumulationcraft?

 Why not just use a dummy?

-If you want to compare different pieces of gear, you have to actually own them.
+If you want to test different pieces of gear on a dummy, you have to actually own them.
 With Simulationcraft, you can run simulations for items you don’t have yet, to find out if they are even worth pursuing.

 Basics of Simulationcraft